#22 | What Did the Ancient Church Believe? The Catholic Church is the One True Church

 Ecumenical Council of Constantinople I (Creed, Can.
 5) (381)

-And [we believe] in the Holy Spirit, the Lord and giver of life, who proceeds from the Father, who with the Father and the Son together is worshipped and glorified, who spoke by the prophets.
-And [we believe] in one, holy, catholic and apostolic Church.
-We acknowledge one baptism for the remission of sins, [and] we look for the resurrection of the dead and the life of the world to come.
-Amen…
+(Creed) And [we believe] in the Holy Ghost, the Lord and Giver-of-Life, who proceeds from the Father, who with the Father and the Son together is worshipped and glorified, who spoke by the prophets.
+And [we believe] in one, holy, Catholic and Apostolic Church.
+We acknowledge one Baptism for the remission of sins, [and] we look for the resurrection of the dead and the life of the world to come.
+Amen.

-Those who embrace orthodoxy and join the number of those who are being saved from the heretics, we receive in the following regular and customary manner: Arians, Macedonians, Sabbatians, Novatians, those who call themselves Cathars and Aristeri, Quartodecimians or Tetradites, Apollinarians—these we receive when they had in statements and anathematize every heresy that is not of the same mind as the holy, Catholic, and apostolic Church of God.
+(Can.
+5) Those who from heresy turn to orthodoxy, and to the portion of those who are being saved, we receive according to the following method and custom: Arians, and Macedonians, and Sabbatians, and Novatians, who call themselves Cathari or Aristori, and Quarto-decimans or Tetradites, and Apollinarians, we receive, upon their giving a written renunciation [of their errors] and anathematize every heresy which is not in accordance with the Holy, Catholic, and Apostolic Church of God.

 Ecumenical Council of Chalcedon (Session 15, Can.
 14) (451)